isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Sustainability Interest Group.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Start Your Journey for Climate Action.
-Join the Sustainability Interest
+<p><strong>Start Your Journey for Climate Action. </strong>Join the Sustainability
-Group (SUSTIG) at Temasek Polytechnic — a vibrant student community driving sustainability through climate awareness, action and meaningful projects.</p>
+Interest Group (SUSTIG) at Temasek Polytechnic — a vibrant student community driving sustainability through climate awareness, action and meaningful projects.</p>
 <p></p>
 <p>SUSTIG organises and delivers initiatives to champion environmental protection,
 social impact, and the circular economy.
 Here’s what to expect as a member:</p>